Eyevinn/autovmaf-api/README.md

 ## Current limitations

-Currently the [autoabr](https://github.com/Eyevinn/autoabr) package isn't available on NPM, therefore it's required to link this locally to be able to run the autoabr-api.
+Currently the [autoabr](https://github.com/Eyevinn/autoabr) package isn't available on NPM, therefore it's required to link this locally to be able to run the API.